vibilanj/dsqf-assignment-4/README.md

       4. cut portfolio performance to only start from from the first end of month

 ## Testing steps
-1. run test/test_month.py based on the index required on google sheets (e.g. 309 for first rebalancing)
+1. run test/test_month.py based on the index required on google sheets [309, 330, 351, 372]
 2. take note of the weights printed and transfer them to google sheets
-3. To rebalance:
-   1. calculate the temporary aum from the previous day portfolio and today's stock price
-   2. using the temporary aum and the weights, calculate the new portfolio
-   3. copy the portfolio until a day before the next rebalancing day

 ## Setting up virtual environment (recommended)